Subscription TV packages

 Before you decide on a package, make sure that the service is on offer where you live.
 The easiest way to do this is to type your postcode into the availability checker at the top of the page.
 This will then bring up a list of all the packages available for you to choose from.

 When you consider that most TV packages tie you into a contract for at least 12-18 months, you should be sure that you are completely happy before you commit.
 Once you have chosen a deal, read through the terms and conditions to make sure there are no hidden nasties, such as extra charges or limitations in the service.

 A greater selection of channels than standard digital TV

-If you are fed up of the standard offerings on digital TV, then the greater array of choice provided by a TV subscription service could be the answer.
-Whether you want to watch the latest films, or have access to a wider selection, or you want more entertainment for the kids, subscription TV will tick all the boxes.
+If you are fed up with the standard offerings on digital TV, then the greater array of choice provided by a TV subscription service could be the answer.
+Whether you want to watch the latest films, or have access to a wider selection, watch your favourite teams play live, or you want more entertainment for the kids, subscription TV will tick all the boxes.